 - Some softwares will escape content again when creating a CSV.
 For example, Microsoft Excel will escape content between commas and then again at beginning and end of the cell, effectively triple-escaping, if any quotation marks are used.

-- The output CSV will preserve the number of white spaces in the source, however, when read by certain software, spaces will be trimmed: any spaces at the end of beginning of a column are removed, and multiple spaces in succession inside qualified text are trimmed to 1.
+- The output CSV will preserve the number of white spaces in the source, however, when read by certain softwares, spaces will be trimmed: any spaces at the end of beginning of a column are removed, and multiple spaces in succession inside qualified text are trimmed to 1.

 Download the attachment for a template on a valid CSV file.